 A four-seat rotation giving you exposure to a number of legal disciplines.
 You will have a lot of guidance and input into your seat allocations.
 Before each seat change, you will meet with your training principal to discuss your future ambitions and which seat options best meet your goals.
 We work hard to match your seat preferences with the needs of the business.
 We also offer an international seat in the finance team of the Hong Kong office.

 Highly trained and dedicated supervisors to provide you with on-the-job training and feedback, together with objective mentoring and advice.

 Professional Skills Core Courses (PSC), which are completed before your first day in the office together with 24 hours of PSC electives to be completed throughout the duration of the two year training contract.

 A comprehensive training programme consists of in-house courses, specialist seminars and workshops.
-You will also complete a litigation training programme which is completed in the second year of your training contract.

 A structured performance review system which ensures you receive feedback on your performance every three months to recognise achievements and identify any areas of development.